scipy-conference/scipy_proceedings/papers/scott_sievert/next.rst

 NEXT runs this contest each week.
 The interface NEXT provides is visible at http://www.newyorker.com/cartoons/vote and in Figure :ref:`example-query`.

-The interface is presented every time a query is generated, either on the first visit to this webpage or after responding to another query.
+The interface is presented every time a query is generated.
 One caption is presented below the comic with buttons to rate the caption as "unfunny", "somewhat funny" or "funny".
 Every time one of these buttons is pressed, the adaptive algorithm processes the response and generates a new query.

-Each week, we collect and record up to a million ratings and from over 10,000 users.
+Each week, we collect and record up to a million ratings from over 10,000 users.
 All told, this dataset [#]_ includes over 20 million ratings on over 363,000 different captions.
-This humor dataset has been of practical use in improving adaptive sampling algorithms :cite:`jun2016anytime`.
+This dataset has been of practical use in improving adaptive sampling algorithms :cite:`jun2016anytime`.

 .. [#] https://github.com/nextml/caption-contest-data

-The New Yorker’s goal is to find the funniest caption from this set of 5,000 captions.
-To achieve this goal, the algorithms of choice only sample captions that can possibly be the funniest.
+The New Yorker’s goal is to find the funniest caption from this set of 5,000 captions [#]_.
+To achieve this, the algorithms of choice only sample captions that can possibly be the funniest.
 If a caption has received only "unfunny" ratings, it is probably not the funniest caption and should not be further sampled.

-For the cartoon shown in Figure :ref:`example-query`, the top three captions were "Like you've never taken anything from a hotel room", "Like I'm the first person who's tried sleeping their way to the top" and "And yet you embraced the standing desk".
+.. [#] The top caption for the comic in Figure :ref:`example-query` was "Like you've never taken anything from a hotel room"

+.. comment "Like I'm the first person who's tried sleeping their way to the top" and "And yet you embraced the standing desk".

 This system has enabled evaluation and improvement in algorithm implementation.
 In initial contests, we verified that one adaptive algorithm